-Note that if you are using a campus lab or classroom computer anything you save to the hard drive will be deleted when the computer restarts so be sure to save all your work to a USB drive.
+If you are using a campus computer anything you save to the hard drive will be deleted when the computer restarts so be sure to save all your work to a USB drive.

 Step 3 Homework Projects

 Do the following four homework projects and turn them in for grading.
 Each begins with the statement of a Problem and then the activity guides you through the solution.